 Contact Us for a Free Consultation (213) 542-0979

-California Penal Code 422 PC defines the crime of “criminal threats” as unlawfully making threats to harm or kill someone when the threat places them in reasonable sustained fear for their safety, or members of their family.
+California Penal Code 422 PC defines the crime of “criminal threats” as unlawfully making threats to harm or kill someone when the threat places them in reasonably sustained fear for their safety or members of their family.

-It should be noted that the threat has to involve either a great bodily injury or death.
+It should be noted that the threat has to involve either a significant bodily injury or death.
 PC 422 criminal threats charges are frequently directly related to domestic violence incidents.

 Penal Code 422 PC defines the wobbler offense of criminal threats as: